HPInc/printos-box-api-samples/postman/README.md

 ## General Information

-This is a postman collection for the PrintOS Box API.
+This is an exported collection for the Postman application (exported as a v2 Collection).
 It allows you to import a working set of API calls to test the functionality of the current APIs.
-Exported as a v2 Collection.

 The Postman application can be downloaded here:  https://www.getpostman.com/